 New legislation from 2022

-New organic legislation is expected to enter into force on 1 January 2022, further to the Commission’s proposal to postpone its implementation for a year.
+New organic legislation will enter into force on 1 January 2022, further to the postponement of its implementation for a year.
 The rules will reflect the changing nature of this rapidly growing sector.
 The new regulation is designed to ensure fair competition for farmers whilst preventing fraud and maintaining consumer trust through the following:

 - production rules will be simplified through the phasing out of a number of exceptions and opt outs;